FAQs: Questions from companies who receive a letter from FRC about their report and accounts

 Companies must take their own decisions about informing the market, with the assistance of advisers where necessary.

-We will generally only issue a press notice at a stage where agreement has been reached either to amend a set of accounts, or to revise the accounting treatment in future or where the Conduct Committee has decided to pursue a matter to court.
+We will generally only issue a press notice at a stage where agreement has been reached either to amend a set of accounts, or to revise the accounting treatment in future or where the Supervision Committee has decided to pursue a matter to court.
 A request for information would not usually be considered inside information as, in many cases, the matter will be resolved by the provision of further information.
-The company directors are, however, responsible in each case for deciding whether the request for information or the setting up of a Review Group constitutes inside information and whether to inform the market without delay.
+The company directors are, however, responsible in each case for deciding whether the request for information or referral or potential referral to the Supervision Committee constitutes inside information and whether to inform the market without delay.

 Will there be a press notice?

 The vast majority of cases are resolved without a press notice.
 Press notices are issued only where there is a significant correction to published accounts, including an agreed significant change to future accounts, or where there is a case that the Conduct Committee considers otherwise merits publicity.